How much is the Bereavement Support Payment?

 You won't be able to claim any bereavement benefits if you're a cohabiting couple and your partner dies.

-Have a joint thinkmoney Personal Account?
+Have a joint thinkmoney Current Account?
 Here's how you can access the bank account of a deceased person.